The Look

 It took a year to describe Ted and her big sister Ava, and their adventures.
 I’m writing this in June 2011, just as I finish the line edits – the final word-tweaking rewrite that a writer has to do.

-I’m very pleased with it.
+After all that work, I’m pleased with how it turned out.
 It’s sad, and funny, and joyful, and – I hope – thought-provoking.
 It addresses the secret dreams that girls often don’t dare tell their parents about.
 I think it answers all the questions I originally had in mind.
 I adore the cover that Steve Wells has done for me.
-It comes out in the UK in March 2012, and various other places in 2013 and 2014, I’m told.
+It comes out in the US in March 2013, and various other places in 2013 and 2014.

 I hope you like it.